Weather Warnings - Flood Warning - Fitzroy River

 Fitzroy River from Noonkanbah to Willare:

-Minor flooding is occurring along the Fitzroy River from Noonkanbah to Willare.
+No further flooding is expected in the Fitzroy River from Noonkanbah to Willare.

-The Fitzroy River at Willare peaked at 8.72 metres around 03:15 am Saturday 25
+The Fitzroy River at Willare is currently at 7.52 metres and falling.

 Flood Safety Advice:

 DFES advises people and communities to be aware that flooding is possible and

 be prepared to relocate equipment and livestock.
 Watch water levels.
 Travellers

 need to be aware that road conditions may be adversely affected and travel